BCB744: Introduction to R, & Biostatistics

 This is a core module in your Honours programme.
 You will learn to use R for data analysis, visualisation, and statistical inference.
 You will also learn fundamental biostatistics concepts, such as hypothesis testing, probabilities, confidence intervals, regression analysis, Analysis of Variance, and other staples of biostatistics.
 I will use real-world datasets from the biological, ecological, and environmental fields that you can use to practice applying your R and biostatistics skills.

 The approach taken in this Workshop is not dissimilar from a course in Data Science.
-However, in this Workshop, we won’t do data science, but we will use R do actually do science.
+However, in this Workshop, we won’t do data science, but we will use R to actually do science.
 There is a difference!
 Any scientist that can use R is also ideally equipped to be a data scientist, and some people who have completed this module actually do just that.
 The difference between the two ideas, philosophies, careers is provided in the box immediately below.

 A Scientist able to apply their intermediate to advanced R skills is by default also a ‘Data Scientist’.
 The opposite is generally not true: Data Scientists are not real Scientists—especially after only having completed ‘traditional’ courses in data science.